 Classrooms that Integrate and Connect

-It is important to recognize that "place is pedagogy" — our students learn about the world not just from their teachers but also by what, where and how they live and learn.
+It is important to recognize that "place is pedagogy" — our students learn about the world not just from their teachers but also from what, where and how they live and learn.
 The school facilities and their classrooms teach them as much as we do.

 Ask "what is this physical space teaching our students about the world?"
 Does it teach them that they are connected to the past and future, to the rest of Nature, to the rest of the globe?
 Does it teach them that life is an integration of everything they will ever learn?